mohsenasadi501/DataStructureAlgorithm/README.md

 ## HashTables

-Hash tables also called dictionary that give us super fast lookup and we can use it for:
+Hash tables also called Dictionary, give us super fast lookup and we can use it for:

 - Spell checkers